-There is no wrong or right answer in wine tasting, there are errors however that could bias your perceptions and therefore your overall evaluation and appreciation.
+There is no wrong or right answer in wine tasting, there are errors that could bias your perceptions and therefore your overall evaluation and appreciation.
 We distinguish two types of errors: the physiological ones due to your sensory system and the psychological ones due to your cognitive abilities.
 These are usually out of your control as a taster.
-If you fell into one of this "sensory illusions", it is likely that you will not notice it, you will proceed as usually, and this is the scary part!
+If you fall into one of these "sensory illusions", it is likely that you will not notice it, you will proceed as usual, and this is the scary part!

 The consequences may affect the outcomes of the tasting: